rwieruch/blog_robinwieruch_content/blog/web-applications/index.md

 This is different from client-side rendering, because there React only takes over on the client-side, and only starts to request the data to fill in the gaps once it got initially rendered with no data on the client.
 With SSR React, you can interpolate the data in React already on the server, but also can choose to fetch the data on the client when the application got rendered.
 Both options, client-side rendering and server-side rendering can be mixed up.

-* Advantage: Client receives HTML already populated with data (improvements for UX and SEO)
+* Advantage: Client receives HTML already populated with data (improvements for UX and SEO).
-* Disadvantage: Client may has to wait longer, because the populated HTML gets created on the fly on the server (HTTP caching minimizes the problem).
+* Disadvantage: Client may have to wait longer, because the populated HTML gets created on the fly on the server (HTTP caching minimizes the problem).

 ### Exercises: